 On the other hand, you need to wait for astringent persimmons to be fully ripe before eating.
 An astringent persimmon needs to ripen until soft and almost mushy to touch.

 Permissions should be kept at room temperature until very ripe.
 Once ripe, you can store them in the fridge in an airtight container.

 In the end, we hope you enjoyed learning about ‘gam,’ otherwise known as a persimmon fruit.
-If so, let us know in the comment section below.
-We will continue to write about different ingredients used in Korean and Southern cooking!
+If so, let me know in the comment section below.
+I will continue to write about different ingredients used in Korean and Southern cooking!

-If you would like to read more about cooking, you can find recipes on our blog.
-We listed some of our favorite Carving A Journey Korean recipes below!
+If you would like to read more about cooking, you can find recipes on my blog.
+I listed some of my favorite Carving A Journey Korean recipes below!
 For reference, many recipes are influenced by our blended Korean and Southern heritage.

 Korean Ingredient Articles: